organisciak/dissertation/document/5_5_ams-study.md

 [^EarlyAMS]: There was purportedly great discussion at the conception of the AMS task around the expected subjectivity, which may have motivated the loose instructions stating that "we expect to see variations across evaluators... as this is a normal part of human subjectivity."
 In light of the results here, I would argue that there is a confounding between natural, expected subjectivity of the task, and artificial variance stemming from the treatment of the task itself.

 For the benefit of further study, it would be also beneficial for MIREX to retain information about judgment order and time taken for each judgment.
-While the poor consistency is improved through multiple judgments and stronger instructions, an outstanding question is whether a judge's approach to a task evolves over time.
+While the poor consistency is improved through multiple judgments and stronger instructions, an outstanding question is whether a worker's approach to a task evolves over time.

 Normalizing for systematic user-specific biases did not improve the consistency of the data.
 However, when coders were provided a rating scale that gave them more guidance, they performed better.